cdisc-org/usdm/README.md

 # Build Notes

+## Checklist

+1. Everything on main branch?
+1. Readme updated with any necessary changes?
+1. Version updated?
+1. All tests passing?

+Then

+1. Build and upload

+## Build steps for deployment to pypi.org

-Build with `python3 -m build --sdist --wheel`
+- Build with `python3 -m build --sdist --wheel`

-Upload to pypi using `twine upload dist/* `
+- Upload to pypi.org using `twine upload dist/* `